How To Create A Cannabis Business Plan?

 Aside from the financial components of a business plan, the executive summary is one of the most critical parts.
 It works as a summary of your entire cannabis business plan and will be what any potential investors will read when trying to learn about your company.

-This part of your plan will be approximately two pages long and should include who your business is, what you offer, and any problems your business will solve.
+This part of your plan will be approximately two pages long.
+It needs to include who your business is, what you offer, and any problems your business will solve.
 It should also touch on your target market and competition, your company’s management team, milestones, and a financial summary of costs, revenue, and funding.

 2. Problem and Solution